prajakta1321/Kenko/README.md

 📖 **Project Overview:**

-Kenko is a machine learning project aimed at predicting an individual’s health consumption patterns based on various factors, including demographic data, lifestyle choices, and medical history.
-The goal of this project is to provide insights that can help in personalized healthcare recommendations and better resource allocation in healthcare systems.
+Kenko is a small self-research-based machine learning project aimed at predicting an individual’s health consumption patterns based on various factors, including demographic data, lifestyle choices, and medical history.
+This project seeks to provide insights that can aid in personalized healthcare recommendations and improve resource allocation within healthcare systems.

 🛠️ **Technologies Used**